KlasafGeijerstam/fast_input/README.md

 line-based input. `FastInput` does no validation of the input and uses unsafe operations and buffering to achieve great performance.

 ## Example

-The following example creates a new `FastInput` and reads two lines:
+The following example creates a new `FastInput` and reads some input:

 ```rust
 // Input: